 LPL Financial Holdings Inc., which is the parent company of our business, was incorporated in Delaware in 2005.
-The Company's most significant, wholly owned subsidiaries are described below:
+The Company's most significant wholly owned subsidiaries are described below:

-- LPL Holdings, Inc. is a direct subsidiary of LPL Financial Holdings Inc. and is an intermediate holding company of our business. - LPL Financial LLC ("LPL Financial") is a clearing broker-dealer and an investment adviser that clears and settles customer transactions. - Fortigent Holdings Company, Inc. and its subsidiaries ("Fortigent") provide solutions and consulting services to registered investment advisers ("RIAs"), banks and trust companies serving high-net-worth clients. - LPL Insurance Associates, Inc. ("LPLIA") operates as a brokerage general agency that offers life and disability insurance products and services. - AdvisoryWorld provides technology products, including proposal generation, investment analytics and portfolio modeling. - The Private Trust Company, N.A. ("PTC") provides trust administration, investment management oversight and Individual Retirement Account ("IRA") custodial services. - LPL Employee Services, LLC is a holding company for Allen & Company of Florida, LLC ("Allen & Company"), an RIA that we acquired in 2019. - Blaze Portfolio Systems LLC ("Blaze"), which we acquired in 2020, provides an advisor-facing trading and portfolio rebalancing platform.
+- LPL Holdings, Inc. is a direct subsidiary of LPL Financial Holdings Inc. and is an intermediate holding company of our business. - LPL Financial LLC ("LPL Financial") is a clearing broker-dealer and an investment adviser that clears and settles customer transactions. - Fortigent Holdings Company, Inc. and its subsidiaries ("Fortigent") provide solutions and consulting services to RIAs, banks and trust companies serving high-net-worth clients. - LPL Insurance Associates, Inc. ("LPLIA") operates as a brokerage general agency that offers life and disability insurance products and services. - AW Subsidiary, Inc. is a holding company for AdvisoryWorld and Blaze Portfolio Systems LLC ("Blaze").
+AdvisoryWorld offers technology products, including proposal generation, investment analytics and portfolio modeling, to both the Company's advisors and external clients in the wealth management industry.
+Blaze provides an advisor-facing trading and portfolio rebalancing platform. - The Private Trust Company, N.A. ("PTC") provides trust administration, investment management oversight and Individual Retirement Account ("IRA") custodial services. - LPL Employee Services, LLC is a holding company for Allen & Company of Florida, LLC ("Allen & Company"), an RIA.